Diocese of Steubenville

-The Diocese of Steubenville (Dioecesis Steubenvicensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church covering thirteen counties in southeastern Ohio in the United States.

-The Diocese of Steubenville is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Cincinnati.
-The seat for the diocese is Holy Name Cathedral in Steubenville.
+The Diocese of Steubenville (Dioecesis Steubenvicensis) is a diocese of the Catholic Church covering thirteen counties in southeastern Ohio in the United States.
+It is a suffragan diocese of the Archdiocese of Cincinnati.
+The official seat for the diocese is Holy Name Cathedral in Steubenville, but it has been closed since 2014.
 As of February 2025, the position of bishop is vacant.
+Edward M. Lohse, the bishop of the Diocese of Kalamazoo, is the apostolic administrator.

 History

 1700 to 1940

-During the 17th century, present day Ohio was part of the French colony of New France.
+During the 18th century, present-day Ohio was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, after the French-Indian War, Ohio Country became part of the British Province of Quebec.
 To prevent hostile interactions with Native Americans in the area, the British had forbidden settlement in Ohio by inhabitants of the 13 American colonies.
-After the American Revolution, the Ohio area became part of the new United States.
+After the American Revolution ended in 1783, the Ohio area became part of the new United States.
 In 1784, the Vatican established the Apostolic Prefecture of the United States so as to remove American Catholics from the jurisdiction of a British diocese.

 The Vatican erected the Diocese of Baltimore in 1789 in place of the prefecture.
-In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, a vast diocese with jurisdiction over the new state of Ohio along with the other midwest states.
-Pope Pius VII in 1821, erected the Diocese of Cincinnati, taking the entire state of Ohio from the Diocese of Bardstown.
+In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, a vast diocese with jurisdiction over the new state of Ohio along with the other midwestern states.
+Pope Pius VII erected the Diocese of Cincinnati in 1821, taking all of Ohio from Bardstown.
 The first Catholic church in Steubenville, St. Peter's, was dedicated in 1835.

-In 1868, Pope Pius IX erected the Diocese of Columbus, encompassing the portions of Ohio "...lying south of 40' and 41" and between the Ohio River on the East and the Scioto River on the West together with the Counties of Franklin, Delaware and Morrow."
+St. Lawrence O'Toole Parish was established for Irish railway workers in Ironton in 1852.
+In 1868, Pope Pius IX erected the Diocese of Columbus, including the Steubenville area.

+Four members of the Sylvania Franciscan Sisters in 1931 took over management of Gill Memorial Hospital in downtown Steubenville.
+Today it is Trinity Medical System East.